Chapter 171 — Driver's License

 Cancellation

-The commissioner can cancel a driver's license if the person was not entitled to it, provided false information, …
+The commissioner may cancel a driver's license after determining that the person was not entitled to receive it, failed …

 171.15